Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

 Q. In case of applying a method set by the Director-General of the Customs, what kind of materials should be submitted to the Customs?

-The materials to be used for the calculation of the Customs value should be based on the objective and reasonable source and truly and accurately indicate the amount that is to be used as the basis of calculation of the Customs value and circumstances of the transaction.
-Therefore, materials which are simple lists of domestic sales and a series of domestic costs made by an exporter is not sufficient enough as objective and reasonable source of evidence.
+Materials used for the calculation of the customs value must be based on objective and reasonable sources and must accurately reflect the amount forming the basis of the customs value and the circumstances of the transaction.
+Accordingly, simple lists of domestic sales or domestic costs prepared solely by the exporter are not sufficient as objective and reasonable evidence.

 If the Customs requests to submit materials of a domestic selling price or domestic transportation costs, please submit materials which verify the domestic selling price on the e-commerce website and an actual invoice to a vender, of which clearly indicates such domestic transportation costs.